joeycrushed/stat-scraper/README.md

 # NFL Statistic Scraper

 I couldn't find a decent API for my NFL statistic application that wasn't behind a paywall - so I decided that I'll create my own API by scraping the data from pro-football-reference.
-Currently You can dynamically input the week number of the american football year and the year to bring back data about that weeks scores.
+Currently using the scraper you can input the week number of the american football year and the year to bring back data about that weeks scores.

 ### Key Functionality